 Bluetooth and GPS

-Bluetooth 4.0 allows for wireless connectivity with peripherals such as keyboards, mice, and headphones.
-The built-in GPS functionality supports location-based services and applications, enhancing the tablet’s utility for navigation and mapping.
+With Bluetooth 4.0 compatibility, users can be connected to wireless peripherals such as keyboards, mice, and headphones.
+Built-in GPS allows location-based services and apps, further augmenting the tablet’s usage in navigation and mapping.

-The tablet includes a microSD card slot, allowing users to expand the storage up to an additional 64GB.
-This is a significant advantage for users who need extra space for media files, apps, and documents.
-Additionally, the Note 10.1 features a 3.5mm headphone jack and a proprietary Samsung charging port.
+On the hardware front, the tablet supports a microSD card for storage expansion of up to 64GB, which is definitely an advantage for someone who needs space for media, apps, and documents.
+The Note 10.1 also sports a 3.5mm headphone jack and a proprietary Samsung charging port.

 Battery Life